Integrate with Third-Party Monitoring Services¶

 If any of the keys later become invalid, Atlas sends an email to the project owner and eventually removes the invalid credentials.

 Configures Atlas to send metric data about your deployment to Datadog.
 You can view these metrics in your Datadog dashboards.
-For a detailed list of all Atlas metrics that Datadog tracks, refer to the Datadog Integration page.
+To discover the detailed list of all Atlas metrics that Datadog tracks, refer to the Datadog Integration page.